DeuterGraves/99_bottles_oop/code_along_notes.md

 Fake It style TDD feels almost like pseudocode - it's pseudocode that passes tests though.

 TODO: Go back and make some notes for the Removing Duplication section.
 (2.3)

+### 2.7 Choosing names (aka: naming things is hard)

+Do we need the `song` method?

+- Knowlege that one object has about another creates a dependency

+Dependencies
+* tie objects together - making change more costly

+Goals:
+* message sender: incur a limited number of dependencies
+* method provider: inflict few

+To request the song lyrics
+* `song` imposes 1 dependency: you need to know it's name
+* `verses` requires you know:
+  * method name (`verses`)
+  * how many arguments required (2)
+  * first argument is the starting point and must be higher
+  * second argument is the last verse and must be lower than the first
+  * that the song starts on verse 99
+  * the song ends on verse 0

+  This means there are many ways the `verses` method could break for senders of the method.

+  ### 2.8 Revealing Intentions

+  * intention - understanding a computation in essence
+  * implementation - understanding a computation in detail

+`song` is the intention (always the entire song) `verses(99,0)` is the implementation (lyrics for a range of verses)

+Senders of `song` want all lyrics and shouldn't have to worry about the details (`verses(max, min)`)